xkiwilabs/DDPG-using-PyTorch-and-ML-Agents/README.md

 	- Note: depdeing on your system setup, you may have to install PyTorch separatetly.

 ## Download the Unity Environment
-For this example project, you will not need to install Unity - this is because you can use a version of the Banana's unity environment that is already built (compiled) as a standalone application.
+For this example project, you will not need to install Unity - this is because you can use a version of the Reacher's unity environment that is already built (compiled) as a standalone application.

 Download the relevant environment zip file from one of the links below.
 You need only to download the environment that matches your operating system: